robfallows/tunguska-reactive-aggregate/README.md

   The backwards-compatible options `observeSelector` and `observeOptions` are now **deprecated**, but will continue to be honoured on an automatically added observer.
 However, the recommended approach is to set `options.noAutomaticObserver` to `true` and define your own oberver(s) in `options.observers`.
 There is no guarantee that deprecated options will continue to be honoured in future releases.

-- `pipeline` is the aggregation pipeline to execute.
+- `pipeline` is the aggregation pipeline to execute or a function that returns the aggregation pipeline.
+If a function is provided, it will be called before updates triggered by the observers.
 - `options` provides further options:
   - `aggregationOptions` can be used to add further, aggregation-specific options.
 See [standard aggregation options](http://mongodb.github.io/node-mongodb-native/3.1/api/Collection.html#aggregate) for more information.
 The additional aggregation options shown in this example are not necessarily sane!